Laugharne/solana_token_extensions/README.md

 The idea is to have a standard base for tokens (_similar to ERC-20 on Ethereum_) while offering flexibility for custom features that developers might want to add, such as transaction fees, transfer limits, vesting conditions, and more.

+### Not just metadata !

+Technically, **Solana's token extensions** are not just standard tokens with additional standardized metadata.
+They provide **additional functionality at the program level** via the SPL Token 2022 program, adding specific behaviors and management rules through **advanced instructions and configurations**.

+Here’s why **token extensions** go beyond just standard metadata:

+1. **Protocol-level programming**:
+   Token extensions introduce **extra behaviors** that are directly managed by the **SPL Token 2022 program**.
+For instance, features like interest accrual, transfer fees, or roles such as the "_permanent delegate_" are mechanisms that are integrated within the program itself, not just static metadata.

+2. **Active functionality**:
+   Unlike metadata, which is used to store static information (such as token name, image, or basic attributes), extensions add **dynamic functionality**.
+For example, an **interest-bearing token** actively calculates and applies interest to token accounts, and a **transfer fee token** automatically imposes transaction fees.

+3. **Specific logic within the program**:
+   These extensions alter how the SPL program manages tokens.
+For example, the SPL Token 2022 program knows how to handle **non-transferable tokens** or **immutable owners**, which are not simply metadata but actual rules that enforce specific restrictions on transfers or account management.

+4. **Enhanced interoperability**:
+   Extensions are standardized configurations within the SPL Token 2022 program, making them interoperable between dApps and services on Solana.
+Rather than just storing metadata and having each project interpret them differently, these extensions provide **uniform functionality** directly managed by the SPL program.

+Let’s take the **Interest-Bearing Token**:
+- It’s not just metadata saying "_this token generates interest._" The SPL program actually **applies interest** on the balance of token accounts based on parameters defined when the token was created.
+- Interest calculations and balance updates happen **automatically** by the program with each interaction involving the token, requiring active management.

+Solana’s **token extensions** have **additional features** programmed into **SPL Token 2022**.
+They provide active mechanisms and dynamic behaviors like interest accrual, fees, or restrictions that are enforced by the on-chain program.

 ### Available Token Extensions